Frequently Asked Questions

 What is a Resident Director?

 A Resident Director is a full-time, professional staff member who manages a residential area on campus.
-Their job is to ensure that every aspect of the building is running smoothly, from following up on work orders, supervising Resident Assistants and upholding the student code of conduct.
+Their job is to ensure that every aspect of the building is running smoothly, from following up on work orders, supervising Resident Assistants and upholding the Student Code of Conduct.
 Our Resident Directors are there to ensure that the students get the best positive living experience at Wentworth.

 When are the Resident Assistants on duty?

 Resident Assistants (RAs) are on duty Sunday through Thursday from 8:00 p.m. to midnight, and on Friday and Saturday nights from 8:00 p.m. to 2 a.m.
+Resident Assistants are available during these hours to assist students, provide community development programming, and facilitate walkthroughs of each community for health and safety.

-Where is the Housing Office Located?
+Where is the Office of Housing and Residential Life located?

-What is the Address for me to Receive Mail?
+What is the address for me to receive mail?

 Wentworth Institute of Technology